o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/using.md

 ---
-description: ' Use Amazon Lumberyard''s UI Editor to create and customize various user interface elements and components such as menus, buttons, and heads-up displays. '
+description: ' Use Open 3D Engine''s UI Editor to create and customize various user interface elements and components such as menus, buttons, and heads-up displays. '
 title: Using the UI Editor
 ---